 Remote OK Team

-The third type of remote working is a “remote OK” position, where most of the team is in an office but some people work remotely.
+The third type of remote working is a “remote OK” position.
+This is where most of the team is in an office but some people work remotely.
 These companies often have some experience with remote working, but not as much as remote-first or fully-distributed teams.
-One of the main challenges of working in a “remote OK” position is that it can be easy for you to feel left out and like you are not part of the team.
+One challenge of working in a “remote OK” position is that it can be easy for you to feel left out and like you are not part of the team.

 The fourth type of remote working is working from home.
-This is one of the most common types of remote working, where everyone works from an office, but employees can work from home a few days a week.
-This type of remote working has existed for years and allows employees to benefit from both working remotely, and working in an office environment a few days a week.
+This is one of the most common types of remote working.
+This is where everyone works from an office, but employees can work from home a few days a week.
+This type of remote working allows employees to benefit from both working remotely, and working in an office environment a few days a week.